The fastest archer in the world

 (live action role play) in large medieval battle in Denmark.

-living targets in motion, who sometimes fired back.
+living targets in motion, who sometimes shoot arrows back.

 They fought in large armies and also against castles.